QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

 We think of :math:`w_t` as a rental rate or tax rate that the decision maker pays each period for :math:`k_t`.

-To capture this idea, we add to the decision maker’s one-period payoff function the product of :math:`w_t` and :math:`k_t`
+To capture this idea, we add to the decision-maker’s one-period payoff function the product of :math:`w_t` and :math:`k_t`

 .. math::